-The security amount will be determined by the court on basis of arrest application and this can cover interests and reasonable costs.
+The security amount is determined by the court on basis of arrest application and can cover interests and reasonable costs.
+The security amount set in court decree for ship arrest should be followed for release.

 20. Are P&I LOUs accepted as sufficient to lift the arrest?